janspudich/OTE-data-scraper-and-API/README.md

 | util        | ^0.12.5 |                                               |

-### Configuration
+### Configuration (DSM)
 It is possible to configure the module functionality by setting the following constants in the module source code:
 - `CONF_START_DATE` - The first date to scrape the data for in the format `YYYY-MM-DD`.
 - `CONF_PERIOD_IN_DAYS` - The number of days to scrape the data for.

-There is not any verification of these configuration parameters; this is a possible enhancement of this module.
+There are not any verifications of these configuration parameters implemented; this is a possible enhancement of this module.

-## The OTE API module
+## The OTE API module (OAM)
 The OTE API module is a very simple REST API server which receives an HTTP request at `GET /marketData` and replies with a response containing JSON encoded data in the body.
-Parameters of the request are documented in the section [Configuration](#conf-ote-api-module).
+Parameters of the request are documented in the section [Configuration](#configuration-(oam)).

-### Dependencies
+### Dependencies (OAM)
-In addition to the dependencies listed in the [data scraper module dependencies](#dep-data-scraper), the OTE API module has the following dependencies:
+In addition to the dependencies listed in the [data scraper module dependencies](#dependencies-(dsm)), the OTE API module has the following dependencies:

 | NPM package | Version         | Comment |
 |-------------|-----------------|---------|
 | express     | ^4.21.2.        | To      |
 | http        | ^0.0.1-security |         |

-### Configuration {#conf-ote-api-module}
+### Configuration (OAM)
 The HTTP request at `GET /marketData` has the following two query parameters:
 - `startDate` - Mandatory, the first date of the period to return the market data for.
 - `endDate` - Optional, the last date of the period to return the market data for.
 If omitted, the default value is equal to a value of `startDate` and the response contains data for a single day.